 One significant repetitive pattern in GOLOF is the one which is associated with Ralph's hair.
 There seems to be a striking consistency in the co-occurrence of Ralph's hair with some kind of predicament.
+This association is so strong that it can be seen as a signalling device within the whole novel, presupposing the problematic

+(A)

-This association is so strong that it can be seen as a signalling device within the whole novel, presupposing the problematic Ralph's tangled hair almost always echoes a 'tangled' It is worth noting that the signalling circumstance. effect of this event operates in two ways: retrospective and prospective.
-Here are some examples which indicate the retrospective function of that repetitive pattern.
-EX [7-6] (A) Ralph discovered DIRT and DECAY; understood how much he disliked perpetually FLICKING THE TANGLED HAIR OUT OF HIS EYES, \dots (98) (B) Ralph was kneeling by the REMAINS OF THE FIRE like a sprinter at his mark and his face was half-hidden by HAIR and smut.
-(155) (C) Piggy wiped the TEARS from his eyes.
+Ralph discovered DIRT and DECAY; understood how much he disliked perpetually FLICKING THE TANGLED HAIR OUT OF HIS EYES, ...(98)

+- (B) Ralph was kneeling by the REMAINS OF THE FIRE like a sprinter at his mark and his face was half-hidden by HAIR and smut.
+(155) - (C) Piggy wiped the TEARS from his eyes.
 At last Ralph sat up straight and DREW BACK HIS HAIR.
-(190) (D) Ralph looked at the FILTHY OBJECTS before him and SIGHED.
+(190) - (D) Ralph looked at the FILTHY OBJECTS before him and SIGHED.
 'We ought to comb our HAIR....'
+(190)

-(190) There are many examples in GOLOF in which Ralph's hair plays a prospective signalling role in the development of the theme.
-Consider the following: EX [7-7] (A) He PUSHED HIS HAIR BACK IRRITABLY, ... how QUICKLY HE WAS BREATHING,...HIS HEART-BEATS WERE VISIBLE.
-(213) (B) ... his HAIR FELL.
+There are many examples in GOLOF in which Ralph's hair plays a prospective signalling role in the development of the theme.
+Consider the following:

+- (A) He PUSHED HIS HAIR BACK IRRITABLY, ...how QUICKLY HE WAS BREATHING,...HIS HEART-BEATS WERE VISIBLE.
+(213) - (B) ...his HAIR FELL.
 Someone was muttering, only a few yards away...
-He HEARD A SAVAGE say 'No!' in a shocked voice; (214)
+He HEARD A SAVAGE say 'No!' in a shocked voice; (214) - (C) He...

-situations in which the boys are involved.
-In fact,

-(C) He...
 PUSHED BACK HIS HAIR. ...
 WE DECIDE THINGS.
-BUT THEY DON'T GET DONE.'
+BUT THEY DON'T GET DONE.
 (87)

-Ralph FLUNG BACK HIS HAIR....'THERE WAS A SHIP.'
+Ralph FLUNG BACK HIS HAIR....
+THERE WAS A SHIP.
 (76)